 If you have been charged with drug offences we have offices at Melbourne, Dandenong, Geelong, Frankston, Moorabbin and Ringwood with criminal lawyers available to assist you.
 Drug charges can range from the possession of small quantities of drugs, to trafficking in large commercial quantities of drugs and can relate to cannabis, methamphetamine (Ice), heroin, GHB and cocaine.
-The former will be dealt with in the Magistrates’ Court whilst the latter will be dealt with in the County or Supreme Court.
+Minor offences will be dealt with in the Magistrates’ Court whilst more serious matters will be heard in the County or Supreme Court.

 Whatever the charge, a finding of guilty in relation to drug charges is highly undesirable.
 It is important that you speak to an experienced drug offence lawyer prior to making any formal record of interview.

 In some circumstances there may be some benefit in assisting police in a record of interview.
-If the charge is only relating to possession, particularly where the person of interest has a clean record and is only picked up with a small quantity of drugs, co-operation can be a good idea.
-In these circumstances Diversion is a likely outcome, and if approved by a Magistrate will result in no conviction being recorded.
+If the charge relates to possession, particularly where the person of interest has a clean record and is only picked up with a small quantity of drugs, co-operation can be a good idea.
+In these circumstances Diversion is a likely outcome, and if approved by a magistrate will result in no conviction being recorded.
 Click here for more information on what is a diversion.

 In other circumstances, particularly if police are considering a trafficking charge, they may have very limited evidence of trafficking, but a strong circumstantial case based on the possession of drugs.
 Here, a “no comment” interview is likely to be the best course.